devshinj/react01/README.md

 # React + TypeScript + Vite

 Requires Node.js v20.18.0 and pnpm for package management.
+The project uses [Prettier](https://prettier.io/) for code formatting.
+Run `pnpm run format` to format all source files.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.